New Alchemy Institute: Bioshelters

 A bioshelter is a solar greenhouse that is managed as a self-contained ecosystem.
 The groupings of plants, animals, soil and insects are selected so that closed loops of life cycles, materials, water, and energy are created, and require minimal inputs from outside the system.
-They emulate natural rhythms of growth and cycling of nutrients.
+They emulate natural rhythms of growth and cycling of nutrients, meaning the practice of organic farming, the use of renewable energy, creation of sustainable architecture, and ensuring the restoration of ecosystems.